-Whether or not to mediate in Ontario is an easy question to answer if the dispute arises in Toronto, Ottawa, or Essex County (Windsor area).
+Whether or not to mediate is an easy question to answer if you practice in Toronto, Ottawa, or Essex County (Windsor area).
 Pursuant to Rule 75.1.02(1)(a) of the Rules of Civil Procedure, estates disputes are subject to mandatory mediation in those areas unless such requirement is waived by the Court.
+Mandatory mediations are governed by Rule 75.1 which sets out the procedure, attendance, confidentiality, remedy for non-compliance, etc.